Money, money, money

 All incubators are different, and you will have to do your research to find the one that fits you.
 Once you’re in, you will have access to business mentors, a huge network and all the most crucial resources for turning your idea into something great.

-If you're keen of being part of an incubator, here are some for you to check out.
-And if those aren't enough, jump into our incubator list to find even more.
+If you're keen of being part of an incubator, jump to our extensive list of incubators article to find even more.

 Getting investment is kind of like dating.
 Turning it into something real takes time, and it all depends on likeability.
 You won’t convince anyone to give you their money, unless they like you and believe in you, your idea and your business model.